 If it’s a road emergency do get a full report from the Royal Thai Police.
 Keep all receipts and paperwork from any treatment you receive.

-Most Thai doctors are specialists.
-Medical and dental care in Thailand has improved enormously in the last 20 years.
+Most Thai doctors are specialists - and medical and dental care in Thailand has improved enormously in the last 20 years.
 But treatment can vary hugely.

 If you don’t have a good level of insurance then the government hospital experience could be different.